tejashriiii/ml-basics/README.md

-performing simple machine learning tasks for better understanding and documenting them.
+learning machine learning and deep learning through mini projects and documenting them in one.